aminaslami/Jupyter-Notebook-Shortcuts/README.md

 Alt + Enter: Run the current cell, insert below

-Y: Change the cell to code
+Y) Change the cell to code

-M: Change the cell to markdown
+M) Change the cell to markdown

-R: Change the cell to raw
+R) Change the cell to raw

-1: Change the cell to heading 1
+1) Change the cell to heading 1

 2: Change the cell to heading 2